 The bright orange moon of late Summer and early Autumn is the inspiration for this work.
 Tsukimi means moon watching, and brings to mind a lovely harvest moon and the rustling sounds of the dry, frost coloured susuki grass as the evening… Continue reading

 Uzumaki means a spiral or whirlpool shape and refers to both the triple wave whirlpool shape of the bronze accent around the mekugi and the spiraling wrap of the gangi-maki handle.
-It also alludes to the cyclical nature of the history and journey of usefulness of the many… Continue reading
+It also alludes to the cyclical nature of the history and… Continue reading

 Until it survives the hardening process, a tanto is only a piece of steel, not yet a blade…read more about this transformational stage: Yaki-Ire (Clay Tempering)

 The geometry of a tanto blade is simpler to describe than the tang, though it has more subtleties and nuances.
 The three main characteristics I want to focus on are tip shape, spine thickness, and bevel geometry.
-While kata document the profile of a blade, they leave much… Continue reading
+While kata document the profile… Continue reading

 Full Length Version